marccanby/linguiphyr/paper/paper.md

 Each character may be declared “standard”, “irreversible”, or “custom”.
 Standard characters permit any change of state (e.g. from 0 to 1 or from 1 to 2) with uniform cost.
 This is generally appropriate for lexical characters where the states represent cognate classes.
 Irreversible characters are binary characters that may transition from 0 to 1 but not from 1 to 0.
 This is appropriate in the case of phonological mergers, which are generally considered irreverisble.
-Finally, custom characters allow the user to declare which state transitions are allowed, and what the cost should be for each permitted transition.
-The exact way to specify this is described in the "Data Upload" page of the app.
+Finally, custom characters allow the user to declare which state transitions are allowed and what the cost of each should be. <!---The exact way to specify this is described in the "Data Upload" page of the app.--->

 Finally, our data format supports *multi-state* and *polymorphic* characters.
 Multi-state characters can take more than 2 states.
 While it is common to convert multi-state characters into a set of independent binary traits, we recommend leaving such characters in their underlying multi-state form unless the estimation algorithm explicitly requires binary characters; for further discussion on these approaches, see @rexova2003cladistic, @tutorialNicholsWarnow, and @heggarty2021cognacy.
 Datasets may also contain polymorphic characters, which are those for which a language exhibits more than one state.
 For lexical data, this would mean that a language manifests two cognate classes for the same semantic slot [@canby2024].
 Such examples are denoted by separating the states with a */* (e.g. *1/2*) in the dataset.